hackabit19/HackJob/README.md

 Title: Golfie

-Idea is to build a simulation game, based on the game of golf.
+The idea is to build a simulation game, based on the game of golf.
 And to use a normal selfie stick with a mobile phone attached at the end as a golf club, so as to give a realistic experience of playing actual golf.
 The player will be able to replicate the motion of hitting a ball with the club, using the selfie stick.
-A screen will show the complete golf pitch, where the ball will be shown as being hit with the same force with which the player swings the selfie stick.
+A screen will show a golf pitch, where the ball will be shown as being hit with the same force with which the player swings the selfie stick.

 How does it work?